Gov. Cooper eases restrictions on bars, lifts Stay-At-Home orders for gyms and other businesses

 The sweeping changes also extend to bars and establishments where food sales make up less than 30% of sales.
 For the first time since March 2020, bars will be permitted to open at 30% capacity with a cap of 250 people.

-Gyms, museums, aquariums, barbers, pools, outdoor amusement parks, retail establishments, restaurants, breweries and wineries may now open at 50% capacity with health and safety protocols.
+Gyms, museums, aquariums, barbers, pools, outdoor amusement parks, retail establishments, restaurants, breweries and wineries will be able to open at 50% capacity with health and safety protocols.

 Some businesses that were limited to operating outdoors at 30% capacity will still have that percentage but will no longer have a 100-person cap.
 That includes sports fields and venues, stadiums, outdoor bars, outdoor amusement parks and other outdoor businesses.